Those of us who are animal lovers tend to regularly take it on the chin from those who have no emotional affinity for four legged creatures.

 What lies beyond their selective interpretations are human beings.
 Beautiful, normal, loving human beings.

-Lesbian, gay, trans, bi.
+Lesbian, gay, trans, bi, non binary, and on and on.
 All feeling the same feelings as anyone else.
 All worthy of laws to protect them.
 All deserving of equal rights.

 Gay parents do not make an adopted child gay.
 But straight parents pump out an awful lot of gay children.
 Go figure.

 Two women raising a family are capable of just as much love and stability as the most straight laced hetero couple.
 And considering the divorce rate in this country, perhaps more.
 We heteros seem to excel at one thing when it comes to the sanctity of marriage: FAILURE.